 And if we isolate the first part of her loo (so to speak), we again hear a similarity to French le:

 In narrow phonetic terms, the start of GOOSE is usually a bit closer than the FOOT vowel, and the IPA symbol ʉ exists to denote this; however, I’m not aware than any language contrasts ɵ and ʉ, and for that reason I consider ɵw and ʉw equally acceptable transcriptions of SB GOOSE.

-Certainly the widespread transcriptions ʊ and uː are fossils as far as standard BrE is concerned (though the ʊ of kaputt of course survives in the north of England and in Australia).
+Certainly the widespread transcriptions ʊ and uː are fossils as far as contemporary SB is concerned (though the ʊ of kaputt of course survives in the north of England and in Australia).
 I commend those Germans (and others) who trust their ears more than their dictionaries, and use their ü rather than their u when speaking English.

 The fronting of FOOT and GOOSE may well be due to the raising of LOT and NORTH.
 It may also be associated with the inexorable rise of l-vocalization in southern England.
 This not only creates new w-diphthongs, but in its syllabic form also creates a new high back rounded vowel in words like hospital and model, arguably helping to push FOOT and GOOSE forward.